aditeyabaral/arithmetic-as-a-service/README.md

 * `mul`
 * `div`

 You can chain together as many values - both integer as well as floating point, as needed.
-Do note that the operation being performed is of the type `operand 1 \<operator\> operand 2 \<operator\> operand 3` and so on.
+Do note that the operation being performed is of the type `operand 1 <operator> operand 2 <operator> operand N`.
+For example, here is an example request to add
+0 and 1 - `https://arithmetic-service.herokuapp.com/add/0/1`.
+Attached below are few more examples.

-* For example, to obtain `2 + 2`, you can use `/add/2/2`
+* To obtain `4 + 2 + 0`, you can use `/add/4/2/0`

 * To find the factorial of 5, use `/mul/1/2/3/4/5`